 - Fundraising advice and Pitch practice with experienced entrepreneurs

-Candidates selected to proceed to Stage 2 will be notified.
+- Second Stage: Candidates selected to proceed to the second stage will be notified by email.
 They will be paired with a business mentor to help polish their business plan.
 They will also be provided with additional coaching and introduced to UMBC resources and regional support programs.

 Quotes from Past CBIC Winners